Jack-shah/nodejs_project/README.md

 As output  i got a /dist folder in my project root

-/dist/src/index.js...................... is main file which is executed for running the app
+/dist/src/index.js...................... is main file which is executed for running the app also we may need dependencies ( which are installed in node_modules) folder...............

 for this we can locally check if its working by running   # node dist/src/index.js                this will give you aurl to access the website